Revised: May 23, 2022

 Section 3.
 Score Cancellation and Disciplinary Measures

 - Score Cancellation and Disciplinary Measures.
-In the event that College Board or its subcontractor Educational Testing Service ("ETS") determines that your scores are invalid under section 3(b) below, or you have engaged in Misconduct under section 3(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the Advanced Placement® (AP®) Exams), and/or share information with others as set forth in 3(f) below.
+In the event that College Board and/or its contractors determine that your scores are invalid under Section 3(b) below, or you have engaged in Misconduct under Section 3(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the SAT®, the Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 3(f) below.

-- Test Taker Reporting Misconduct or Suspicious Behavior.
-You may confidentially report any suspected violation of the PSAT/NMSQT Terms and Conditions, or any suspicion concerning the security of PSAT/NMSQT test administration, by immediately reporting this information to College Board at collegeboard.org/reportcheating or emailing us at [email protected].
+- Test Taker Reporting Violations or Suspicious Behavior.
+You may confidentially report any suspected violation of the PSAT/NMSQT Terms and Conditions, or any suspicion concerning the security of an PSAT/NMSQT test administration, by immediately reporting this information to College Board by emailing us at [email protected].